 Simply select a TCP packet in the packet list of the stream/connection you are interested in and then select the Follow TCP Stream menu item from the Wireshark Tools menu (or use the context menu in the packet list).
 Wireshark will set an appropriate display filter and pop up a dialog box with all the data from the TCP stream laid out in order, as shown in Figure 7.1, “The “Follow TCP Stream” dialog box”.

 The stream content is displayed in the same sequence as it appeared on the network.
 Traffic from A to B is marked in red, while traffic from B to A is marked in blue.
-If you like, you can change these colors in the Edit/Preferences "Colors" page.
+If you like, you can change these colors in the “Colors” page if the “Preferences” dialog.

 The stream content won’t be updated while doing a live capture.
 To get the latest content you’ll have to reopen the dialog.